pasqal-io/qadence/docs/tutorials/qml/classification.md

 ## Hybrid QNN

 We set up the QNN part composed of multiple feature map layers, each followed by a variational layer.
-The output will be the expectation value wrt a Z observable on qubit 0 Then we add a simple linear layer serving as as classification head.
+The output will be the expectation value with respect to a $Z$ observable on qubit 0 Then we add a simple linear layer serving as as classification head.
 Note softmax is not applied with the cross-entropy loss.

 ```python exec="on" source="material-block" session="classification"